adamvanlente/duckburg/README.md

 #### Steps to creating a new object flow in the UI

-- create hte jade form template
+- create the jade form template
-- add the sass rules to the forms sass file
-- [views.js] create a list function to display the item among the object listing
+- [views.js] create a list function to display the item among the object listing **
-- [views.js] call this function in the main 'objects' function
+- [views.js] call this function in the main 'objects' function **
-- [views.js] create a function to load the list of objects
+- [config.js] create a constant containing all form fields
 - [forms.js] create function that loads form
 - [forms.js] create function that validates form
-- [forms.js] add logic in generic function to save object, which calls validating function
+- [forms_common.js] add logic in generic function to save object, which calls validating function
 - [requests.js] add simple function to requests for creating/updating item
 - (+)[requests.js] some objects will require custom logic like customers

+** These two items are technically optional.
+Omitting them will simply mean the only way to create or list items is in Parse UI.